imadbakir/formio-angular-6-app-servicetracker/README.md

-Form.io Angular Starter Application
+Angular 6 & Form.io Starter Application
 ====================================
-This is a starter application that uses [Angular](https://angular.io), [Bootstrap 4](https://getbootstrap.com/), [Angular CLI](https://cli.angular.io), and [Form.io](https://form.io) to create a Serverless form-based application.
+This is a starter application that uses [Angular](https://angular.io), [Bootstrap 4](https://getbootstrap.com/), [Angular CLI](https://cli.angular.io), and [Form.io](https://form.io) to create an example service tracker application.

+This project was based on [formio-app-servicetracker](https://github.com/formio/formio-app-servicetracker) [angular-app-starterki](https://github.com/formio/angular-app-starterkit) and [angular-formio](https://github.com/formio/angular-formio)

 Usage
 ---------
-This starterkit is based off of an [Angular CLI](https://cli.angular.io/) application.
+This Project is based off of an [Angular CLI](https://cli.angular.io/) application.
 Because of this, you will need to install the CLI tool and launch this application using ```ng serve```

 ```
 npm install -g @angular/cli